 Google plans to phase out third-party cookies on Chrome by the end of 2024.

 We’ll update this blog post regularly with all of the latest news and developments around the deprecation of third-party cookies.
-Stay tuned and be sure to bookmark this page to your favorites so that you can stay up-to-speed with the most current news about the shift to cookieless marketing!
+Stay tuned and be sure to bookmark this page to your favorites so that you can stay up-to-speed with the most current news about the shift to the cookieless future!

 Quickly jump to each update on cookieless marketing using the links below: